Factors Considered During Fabric Consumption

 1. Body fabric’s consumption:

 Here, a garments merchandiser must calculate the rib consumption carefully.
-Sometimes it’s seen that, the garments have rib at cuff opening and bottom hem but these are unfortunately missed out to consider during fabric’s consumption.
+Sometimes it’s seen that the garments have rib at cuff opening and bottom hem but these are unfortunately missed out to consider during fabric’s consumption.

 3. Neck tape:

-4. Appliqué and others fabric:
+4. Appliqué and other fabric: